awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 You can use one of the following commands to leave an organization:
 + AWS CLI: [leave\-organization](https://docs.aws.amazon.com/cli/latest/reference/organizations/leave-organization.html)

-  The following example causes the account whose credentials are used to run the command to leave the organizatio\.\.
+  The following example causes the account whose credentials are used to run the command to leave the organization\.

   ```
   $ aws organizations leave-organization